EFRame: Deeper Reasoning via Exploration-Filter-Replay Reinforcement Learning Framework: Ablation Studies

 \subsection{Online Filtering}

-Removing the online filtering module results in significant instability and inefficiency during training.
-Without filtering, the model treats all samples—regardless of their advantage—as equally important, allowing zero-advantage samples to increase gradient variance and low-quality negative trajectories to distort the learning signal.
-This problem is further exacerbated during the additional rollout phase, where abundant incorrect samples significantly amplify gradient variance, making it difficult for the model to retain meaningful patterns from rare high-quality responses.
-As a result, training becomes slower, more chaotic, and more prone to divergence.
+Removing the online filtering module leads to unstable and inefficient training.
+Without filtering, all samples are treated equally: zero-advantage ones inflate gradient variance, and low-quality negatives distort the learning signal.
+This effect worsens in additional rollouts, where numerous incorrect samples overwhelm rare high-quality responses, making training slower, noisier, and prone to divergence.